Artificial intelligence compliance plan

 Describe any barriers to the responsible use of AI that your agency has identified, as well as any steps your agency has taken (or plans to take) to mitigate or remove these identified barriers.

 GSA has identified several potential barriers to the responsible use of AI, including the procurement of AI solutions, access to high-quality data products with scalable infrastructure, and AI models and libraries.
-GSA has established an enterprise data platform (Enterprise Data Solution or EDS), which includes an enterprise data catalog, scalable compute infrastructure, analytical tooling, and AI/ML systems and services.
+GSA has established an enterprise data platform (i.e., Enterprise Data Solution or EDS), which includes an enterprise data catalog, scalable compute infrastructure, analytical tooling, and AI/ML systems and services.
 This platform allows for programs to store, curate, and productize their data holdings for analytical purposes, as well as disseminate the information products generated via hosted services.
 EDS also allows for sandbox capabilities where AI tools can be safely tested and where rapid prototyping may occur.

 GSA supports several pilot projects that assess the capabilities and viability of AI products for specific use cases, including the ease with which AI infrastructure and products may be set up, and how AI tools and services can be leveraged to improve mission outcomes for agencies.
 These pilot projects are designed to help GSA better understand, manage, and provide guidance for internal and other agency use regarding AI technologies for future implementation.